Ketil Bjørnstad: Biography

 Bjørnstad wrote the psychological thrillers The Custom Themes and Twilight.
-The events of the latter take place in the archipelago of Tvedestrand, where Bjørnstad lived in the 1970s and 80s.
+The events of the latter take place in the archipelago of Tvedestrand Municipality, where Bjørnstad lived in the 1970s and 80s.
 More recently, Bjørnstad wrote an award-winning trilogy about the young pianist Aksel Vinding.
 It consists of the novels The music, The River and Damen i Dalen (The Lady in the Valley).

 Bjørnstad's literary breakthrough in Germany came in 2006 with Vindings Spiel (To the music) published by Suhrkamp / Insel.
 The influential critic Elke Heidenreich described the novel as "a perfect book" in her Lesen! program for ZDF, and it went straight into the bestseller list of Der Spiegel.
 The book was also Bjørnstad's literary breakthrough in France, and was awarded the Prix des lecteurs for 2008.
 To Music was published in English in 2009.
 In 2010, the novel was longlisted for The Independent Foreign Fiction Prize.

 The three novels The Immortals/De Udødelige, End of the World/Verdens Ende and Loneliness/Ensomheten, are comparable to Bjørnstads Millennium-trilogy, where the author discusses the modern mans possibilities in a contemporary setting.
 In Frankfurter Allgemeine Zeitung, the critic Klaus Birnstiel wrote that The Immortals was "a great novel, not easy to forget".